I like things to have places.

 Places often seem to amount to useless pieces of storage equipment, like the earring caddy from lakeland plastics which is too small although a life size one would be very useful (probably) and a box full of smaller boxes into which are crammed even smaller boxes.
 These will undoubtedly one day be very useful places to put things.
 In the meantime I have to find a place to put them which is difficult as they keep falling out of the box.

 The ginger jar is a very good place to put ginger only not quite big enough when I've just stocked up on ginger (so I have to have a place to put the rest of the ginger until there's room in the ginger jar.
 This really iritates me.).
-Oh I've just realised I now need a place to put lemon grass as I will be getting lots of it until I get bored with L&GT.
+Oh I've just realised I now need a place to put lemon grass as I will be getting lots of it until I get bored with L>.

 The only room in the house where things are mostly in their places is my music room...and my computer desk I suppose though that tends to get merged with the dining room.
 The trouble with the music room is as it generally looks emptier and tidier than anywhere else, things with no places tend to go there while I'm trying to find places for them.
 Also people who are extra to bedroom space.
 Like when Grandad and Summer are both here, they both have to have a room to themselves on the first floor and apart from ours, there's only one.
 So Grandad has to go in the music room.